Bass fishing in Ireland

 Bass are an extremely slow growing fish and to give an example of this, an 11 lb female fish can be in the 16 to 18 age bracket.
 The specimen weight for bass is 10 lbs and the Irish record currently stands at 17 lbs 13 ozs.

-- A minimum size limit of 42cm applies.
+- 1 March to 31 July – 2 fish bag limit.
+A minimum size limit of 42cm applies.

 How to fish for bass